New York City Center: Development

 By the early 1920s, the Shriners had outgrown their 45th Street location and wished to build a new headquarters prior to their 50th anniversary in 1922.
 This prompted 1,500 Shriners to vote in favor of a new temple in April 1921.
-The Shriners planned to fund the new temple by issuing bonds and by constructing an office building above the temple.
+The Shriners planned to fund the new temple by issuing bonds and constructing an office building above the temple.
 The order issued $1.5 million in bonds, and its 11,080 members had purchased $1 million worth of bonds by the end of 1921, allowing the Shriners to build a standalone temple.
 The rest of the bond issue was used to pay expenses, taxes, and interest on the mortgage loan.
 Mecca Temple paid Yale University $400,000 for the lots at 131–135 West 55th Street in Midtown Manhattan in December 1921.
 Yale, in turn, had acquired the site from William S. and Mary E. Mason three months beforehand.
 The sale was finalized in January 1922; the Shriners hoped that their new temple would increase land values in the surrounding area.
 The Shriners bought two stables at 133 and 135 West 56th Street from George C. Mason that April for $140,000.

 H. P. Knowles filed plans for a house of worship on 55th Street with the Manhattan Bureau of Buildings in August 1922.
 The structure was to cost $750,000 and was to contain a meeting hall in the basement; a three-level auditorium; three studios; and three stories of offices.
 The auditorium was to contain 5,000 seats, which would allow it to be rented out for events such as concerts.
 James Stewart & Co. was hired as the building's general contractor.
 The Shriners hosted a parade on October 13, 1923, after which Arthur S. Tompkins, a New York state judge and the Grand Master of Masons in New York State, laid the building's cornerstone on 56th Street.
 At the time, the building was planned to cost $2.5 million.
 The Mecca Temple received a $1 million mortgage loan from Manufacturers Trust in July 1924.
 The building was dedicated on December 29, 1924, with the invocation offered by Episcopal bishop William T. Manning; contemporary sources characterized the building as a "mosque".